sampadanikam2105/Loan-Approval-Predicton/README.md

 ## 📘 Overview
 This project predicts whether a loan application will be approved or not based on applicant information such as income, credit history, employment, and loan amount.
-It demonstrates a complete **data analysis and machine learning workflow** using Python.

 ---